keerthana-23k/Amazon-Review-System/README.md

 # Amazon-Review-System
-Amazon review analysis using NLP and Machine Learning
+Amazon review sentiment analysis using NLP and Machine Learning